logo image

 The Gardens and Cafe have a Barrel theme, with Barrel Seats and Barrel Buildings.

-The VIP Tour lasts about 90 minutes, allowing you to see up close Barrels being Made, and even Having a Go yourself.
-That Tour also includes Whisky Tasting.
+A VIP Tour lasts about 90 minutes, allowing you to see up close Barrels being Made, and even Having a Go yourself, this tour may not be available just now.

 The way Barrels are Made, and what they may have been Used for Before, allows the Distilleries to create their own Unique Whisky.